 An IT professional’s perspective on moving offices

-The largest and most impactful project that I have worked on so far would be the “Gensler move.”
+The largest and most impactful project I have worked on is the “Gensler move.”
 Although the move took place in the same building, the impact of this move would be felt throughout the entire office.
-With over 300+ in the DC office moving, as well as the implementation of new equipment and hardware, the feat was not only physically draining but also mentally.
-Due to the IT team staying long into the next morning, we completely transferred all of the workstations.
-We also took care of various minor issues that popped up along the way.
-After the physical move, it took some time for people to get acclimated to their new work environment and smooth out any IT-related problems.
+With over 300+ in the DC office moving, as well as the implementation of new equipment and hardware, the feat was physically and mentally draining.
+Due to the IT team staying long into the next morning, we completely transferred all the workstations.
+We also handled various minor issues that popped up along the way.
+After the physical move, it took some time for people to acclimate to their new work environment and smooth out any IT-related problems.

 Feeling accomplished and helpful.

-With the most challenging project now behind me, I can see the impact of all of the team’s efforts.
-When I first arrived, the third floor was a large dusty room with many cables and power tools.
-Now it hosts a large chunk of Gensler’s staff.
-On occasion, there were issues with the network or setting up the new equipment to introduce a new type of seating style in the Gensler environment.
-Regardless of the issue, my team pushed through and completed our work.
-After the setup, I got to look around and felt an immense amount of accomplishment and pride, regardless of how small my part was.
+With the most challenging project behind me, I can see the impact of the team’s efforts.
+When I arrived, the third floor was a large dusty room with many cables and power tools.
+Now, it hosts a large chunk of Gensler’s staff.
+Occasionally, there were issues with the network or setting up the new equipment to introduce a new type of seating style in the Gensler environment.
+Regardless of the problem, my team pushed through and completed our work.
+After the setup, I got to look around and felt immense accomplishment and pride, regardless of how small my part was.
 “I got to help set this up,” I thought.

 There’s no replacement for real-world experience.

 During this arduous process, I have been developing skills that, when utilized, will assist me in endeavors outside of this internship.
-Working on a team has helped to better evolve my communication skills by implementing them in an actual work environment rather than an academic setting.
+Working on a team has helped me evolve my communication skills by implementing them in a work environment rather than an academic setting.
 This includes hands-on technical hardware experience on how to set up and maintain workstations.
-It also includes various behind-the-scenes issues that need to be dealt with to achieve a functional workplace.
+It also has various behind-the-scenes issues that must be dealt with to achieve a functional workplace.

 Taking the time to recognize personal achievements

 A milestone is part of the journey, while a celebration of your efforts is a result.
 Looking back and seeing the impact that my developmental contributions have made has been significant.
-It gives a visual of my errors and successes while emphasizing my evolution and change.
-Being able to celebrate, even if it’s treating yourself to a smoothie, is imperative.
-You’re not only celebrating the end of the project; you’re celebrating your personal transformation.
+It visualizes my errors and successes while emphasizing my evolution and change.
+Celebrating, even treating yourself to a smoothie, is imperative.
+You’re not only celebrating the end of the project; you’re celebrating your transformation.